-- The value is case sensitive. - The value can have a maximum of 29 bytes. - The value can include printable UTF-8 characters except a spare or: ", < \: - A value that includes a space must be enclosed in double quotes.
+- The value is case sensitive. - The value can have a maximum of 29 bytes. - The value can include printable UTF-8 characters except: ", < \: - A value that includes a space must be enclosed in double quotes.
+The CLI will discard the double quotes and any leading or trailing spaces around a value within double quotes.